mialkin/docs/databases/isolation levels.md

 | Repeatable read  | -           | -                    | +             |
 | Serializable     | -           | -                    | -             |

+Any phenomena that have been prevented at lower isolation level won't have a chance to occur at higher level.

 Although higher isolation levels provide better data consistency, this consistency can be costly in terms of the parallel access provided to users.
 As isolation level increases, so does the chance that the locking strategy used will create problems with parallel access of data.

 ### Read uncommitted